memomsft/fabric-snowflake/snowflake-mirroring/03-create-mirrored-db.md

 ![Mirror2](img/mirror5.png)

-7. Select the source database for the mirrored object
+7. Select the source database for the mirrored object from the list

 ![Mirror2](img/mirror6.png)